UMAprotocol/protocol/packages/sdk/src/across/README.md

 ## Gas Fee Calculator

 Calculates gas fee percentages when doing a transfer for slow and fast relays.
+This utility can output the direct values when providing gas estimates for `depositbox.deposit` contract.

 ### Quick Start